 Fight for basic freedom

 Fight for the same rights everyone else takes as assumed

 There are those impassioned to support us

 They never take no for an answer

-Funded by Department of Social Services; Department of Communities, Child Safety and Disability Services; and Queensland Health.
+Funded by Department of Social Services; Department of Communities, Disability Services and Seniors; and Queensland Health.